-SUMMER SCHOOL: Credits may be made up in Summer School if the number of credits earned during CUSD Summer School can lead to passing to the next grade.
+SUMMER SCHOOL: Credits may be made up in Summer School if the number of credits earned during CUSD Summer School can lead to passing to the next grade.GRADE 6: A student earning less than 50 of 60 semester credits will be referred to CUSD

-GRADE 6: A student earning less than 50 of 60 semester credits will be referred to CUSD Summer School and/or be referred for retention.
+Summer School and/or be referred for retention.

 GRADES 7-8: The student must achieve 100 of 120 semester credits in their 7th and 8th grade years for graduation.
 Credit for each class is equal to 5 points.
 There are 30 points possible each semester (6 classes X 5 points = 30 credits.)
 Credits may be earned for passing classes.
 Each semester has two quarters.
 If a student receives a D- the first quarter and an F the second quarter, the student will receive an F semester grade to reflect the downward progress.
-If the student receives an F the first quarter and a D- the second quarter, the student will receive a D- to reflect the upward progress.
+If the student receives a D- to reflect the upward progress.

 CUSD Summer School (or retention referral) will be assigned to a 7th grade student who has earned less than 50 semester credits during the 7th grade year.
 An 8th grade student who has 110 or less semester credits must be assigned to CUSD Summer School (or retention referral) if the number of credits earned in CUSD Summer School can lead to the 120 semester credits needed for graduation.
 If the student successfully achieves enough credits in CUSD Summer School, the student will be eligible for CUSD Summer School graduation in July.
+GRADE 8: No "F" semester grades in CORE classes (Reading/Language Arts/English,

-GRADE 8: No "F" semester grades in CORE classes (Reading/Language Arts/English, Math, Social Studies/History, and Science)
+Math, Social Studies/History, and Science)